 Home | Bryobiinae Home | Glossary

-Bryobia vasiljevi Reck is a pest of apple, passion fruit, asparagus, wheat and other grasses, and some flowers in Europe, Australia, and New Zealand.
+Bryobia vasiljevi Reck is a member of the praetiosa-complex and may be a damaging pest of apple, passion fruit, asparagus, wheat and other grasses, and some flowers in Europe, Australia, and New Zealand.
+Males are not present.

 Dorsally flattened mites with red cuticle; dark body contents; short, flattened, white setae; and very long legs I.

 Claws hooked; empodium pad-like and with more than 1 pair of tenent hairs.

 Prodorsum with 4 pairs of setae (vi, ve, sci, sce), vi and ve borne on prominent lobes over gnathosoma.

 Median lobes longest and partially fused medially; outer lobes well developed and mound-like.

 Opisthosoma with 12 pairs of setae (c1-3, d1-3, e1-3, f1-2, h1, typically club-shaped.

 Similar taxa.
 Differentiating this species from other members of the praetiosa-complex is difficult and best done by a specialist.